 I added four different meats to my cheese board – ham, hot capicola, prosciutto and pepperoni.
 Just have your deli slice these thin, then roll them up tightly and place them on your board.

 Instead of loading up my cheese board with a bunch of sugary fruits, I loaded it up with a selection of low carb vegetables.
 These pepperoncinis, Mediterranean mushrooms, olives, pickles and banana peppers have a lot of flavor and perfectly compliment the meats.

 Your guests will have fun experimenting and trying out new flavor combinations.
 I love pepperoni and a banana pepper on a black pepper cheese crisp!

 If you want to add some fruit to your low carb cheese board, berries are a good option.
 I added a few strawberries in, as they are not terribly high in sugar and they bring a little pop of color and freshness to the cheese board.

 Finally, I added some almonds to my cheese board.
 Guests always love to snack on nuts, but some nuts like cashews and chestnuts are high in carbs.
 Almonds, Brazil nuts, Macadamia Nuts, peanuts and pecans are all great low carb options to add to your cheese board.

-This holiday season, give your guests a low carb appetizer they’ll feel good about – a delicious cheese board featuring a variety of Stella cheeses.
+This holiday season, give your guests an appetizer they’ll feel good about – a delicious low carb cheese board featuring a variety of Stella cheeses.
 Check out their website for some more great recipes, along with tips for the perfect wine pairings!
 Additionally, you can enter to win a trip to Napa Valley!
 How awesome would that be?!